fedormlevin/sentiment-amazon-markers-reviews/README.md

 print(model_w.predict(vect_tfidf.transform(['markers are good',
                                     'markers are not good'])))
 ```
-## CountVectorized parametered LR with weights
+## CountVectorizer with added regularization and weights
 Trying to use CountVectorized parameterd LR with weights, which doesn't take into account same word distributions accross documents comparing to Tfidf
 ```python
 model_w = LogisticRegression(random_state=13,C=80,fit_intercept=True,